MicrosoftDocs/well-architected/well-architected/operational-excellence/devops-culture.md

 ## Organizational alignment

 Cloud Adoption Framework provides [DevOps considerations](/azure/cloud-adoption-framework/ready/considerations/devops-principles-and-practices) for organizational adoption, which includes a perspective on [DevOps team topologies](/azure/cloud-adoption-framework/ready/considerations/devops-teams-topologies).

-## Considerations

-Strictly defined roles and responsibilities could result in a level of discomfort for some team members when they're performing functions outside their responsibility.
-Conduct open and honest discussions with the team about team structure, and be open to making adjustments when needed.

 ## Related links